 Successfully moved to dismiss state law-based claims bought against a large health care company in an Employee Retirement Income Security Act (ERISA) class action challenging the application of the church plan exemption to the company’s retirement benefit plans.

-Helped obtain the dismissal of a $55 million lawsuit in the US District Court for the Eastern District of Texas.
+Assisted in obtaining the dismissal of a $55 million lawsuit in the US District Court for the Eastern District of Texas.